Sending an invoice is the easy part. Getting paid? That's another story.

 Late payments are one of the most common — and most stressful — problems for Canadian freelancers.
 If you're not following up systematically, you're leaving money on the table.

-This guide gives you a proven 4-email follow-up sequence with ready-to-copy templates, plus the exact rules for charging late fees in Canada.
+This guide gives you a proven 5-step follow-up sequence with ready-to-copy templates — including a formal demand letter — plus the exact rules for charging late fees in Canada.

 When Is a Payment "Late"?